codesandbox/codesandbox-client/packages/homepage/content/docs/2-live.md

 ## What is Live?

-Live is a mode in CodeSandbox that allows you to share your sandbox with others for real time collaboration on code.
+All sandboxes on CodeSandbox are live, meaning you can share your sandbox with others for real time collaboration on code.
 You can simultaneously create, delete, edit and move files and code with others in a sandbox, as well as chat about your changes.
 It's like Google Docs, but for coding.